DannyDainton/postman-ci-pipeline-example/README.md

 All the magic happens in the `.circleci/config.yml` file.
 This is using the `Postman` Orb to run the collection file.

 > Orbs are packages of config that you can use to quickly get started with the CircleCI platform.
 Orbs enable you to share,
 > standardize, and simplify config across your projects.
-You may also want to use orbs as a refererence for config best
+You may also want to use orbs as a reference for config best
 > practices.
 Refer to the CircleCI Orbs Registry for the complete list of available orbs.

 The basic `config.yml` file will look like the example below.
 There several other Newman specific options available, just like when running `Newman` from the CLI.
 More information about the options can be found [here](https://circleci.com/orbs/registry/orb/postman/newman).

 ```yml
 version: 2.1
 orbs: